piedraj/instructions/METSIGNIFICANCE.md

     cd CMSSW_10_2_18/src
     cmsenv
     scram b -j 8

-# 2. Get a proxy certificate
+    export X509_USER_PROXY=/afs/cern.ch/work/p/piedra/private/x509up
+    voms-proxy-init -voms cms --valid 192:00 --vomslife 192:0

 It is necessary that you provide a full AFS path to your proxy file.
 Information regarding proxy settings can be found [here](https://batchdocs.web.cern.ch/tutorial/exercise2e_proxy.html).

-    export X509_USER_PROXY=/afs/cern.ch/work/p/piedra/private/x509up
-    voms-proxy-init -voms cms --valid 192:00 --vomslife 192:0

-# 3. Caching normalization in samples
+# 2. Caching normalization in samples

 This step should be performed the first time, and anytime one or more samples have been added.